How Much Does It Cost To Install Fiber Cement Siding?

 - Wood siding costs $2 to $6 per square foot to install.
 Wood clapboard or cedar shakes are eco-friendly, easy to repair, energy-efficient, and has better insulation than other materials.
 Wood is harder to install and maintain, and is subject to rot and insect damage.

-- Brick siding costs $7 to $15 per square foot to install.
+- The cost to brick a house is $8 to $18 per square foot installed.
 Real brick is durable, resists fire and pests, doesn't rot, mold, or mildew, but is expensive.

 - Aluminum or metal siding costs $3 to $10 per square foot to install.
 Metal is durable, nearly maintenance-free, fire-resistant, does not crack or peel, and comes with a lifetime warranty.